 The juveniles are often seen swimming with juvenile Parrotfish.
 The smaller specimens stick to grassy beds and have a green tint to them as can be seen in the image below.

-At night the juveniles can be found in sea grass and are quite attractive looking , as can be seen in the image below.
+At night the juveniles can be found hiding in sea grass and are quite attractive looking , as can be seen in the image below.
+Sometimes one also finds them on the sand hiding in a small depression.

 During the day the adults often feed with Parrotfish giving them some protection in the shoal.
 The colour variation can be seen with the specimen in the background having a silver colour and the other closer specimen having a darker coloration.